alivafa/alivafa/README.md

 </br>

 ### 🌱The Full Shebang
-+ Build killer websites as a "full-stack" developer
++ Build killer websites as a "Front End" developer
 + Online instructor
 + have friend in web world